-However, as useful as the tools may be, you can go a long way towards avoiding accidental data breaches by simply training up your employees.
-Make sure they understand what they need to do to remain compliant and void simple mistakes.
-Even the best Cybersecurity tools are only effective if people use them correctly.
+However, you can go a long way towards avoiding accidental data breaches by training up your employees.
+Employees need to understand the requirements to remain compliant and therefore, avoiding simple mistakes.
+Cybersecurity tools are only effective when used correctly.

-Something as simple as attaching the wrong document to an email may seem like a harmless mistake, but if that attachment contains information about an EU country, this will put you in breach of the new GDPR regulations.
+It may be a harmless mistake attaching the wrong document to an email, but if the attachment contained information about an EU country, you will be in breach of GDPR regulations.

 - Shadow IT